Resonant forms at zero for dissipative Anosov flows: Quadratic holomorphic differentials

 In particular, $\dim \ker \mu_-|_{H_1} = \frac{1}{2} b_1(M)$. \end{lemma} \begin{proof} Assume $\mu_+ f = 0$, where $f \in H_m$ for some $m \geq 0$.
 Using the final identity of Lemma \ref{lemma:commutator}, multiplying with $\overline{f}$ and integrating over $\mc{M}$, we get:

 since by \eqref{eq:curvature-condition-coupled-vortex}, $K_g < 0$, and we used $\mu_+^* = -\mu_-$.
 If $m > 0$, this shows $f = 0$ and completes the proof of the first part of the statement.

 For the second part, if $m = 0$, from the previous paragraph we get that $\mu_- f = 0$.
 By \eqref{eq:eta+eta-mu+mu-}, and from the assumption $\mu_+ f =0$, we conclude that $\eta_+ f= \eta_- f = 0$.
-This implies in particular that $X f = 0$ and hence by \eqref{eq:X-simple} we get that $f$ is a constant.
+This implies in particular that $X f = 0$, which by \eqref{eq:X-simple} implies $df=0$, which in turn gives that $f$ is a constant.

 Finally, let $P_t := \eta_- - t \cdot 2i\lambda_{-2}\eta_+$ be a continuous deformation of operators for $t \in [0, 1]$.
 By inspecting the proof of Lemma \ref{lemma:mu_pm-elliptic} the operators $P_t$ are indeed elliptic in this region, when acting on sections of $\mc{K}^{\otimes m}$ (or equivalently, on $H_m$) for any $m \geq 0$.
 By topological invariance of Fredholm index we conclude that $\mu_- = P_1$ and $\eta_- = P_0$ have identical indices, i.e. $\ind(\mu_-|_{H_m}) = \ind(\eta_-|_{H_m})$.
 In particular for $m = 1$ we get that, using $\mu_+^* = -\mu_-$